CheckerPose: Progressive Dense Keypoint Localization for Object Pose Estimation with Graph Neural Network: Experiments

 \subsection{Runtime Analysis}

 We test the running speed on the LM-O dataset.
-Given a $640 \times 480$ RGB image, we evaluate the speed of our method on a desktop with an Intel 3.30GHz CPU and an NVIDIA GeForce GTX 1080 GPU (8G).
+Given a $640 \times 480$ RGB image, we evaluate the speed on a desktop with an Intel 3.30GHz CPU and an NVIDIA GeForce GTX 1080 GPU (8G){, which is reasonable in real-world application}.
 The FCOS detector~\cite{tian2019fcos} takes 87 ms for each image.
-The runtime of establishing the dense 3D-2D correspondences by our network is 78 ms. RANSAC/PnP~\cite{lepetit2009epnp} takes only 1 ms to recover pose from the correspondences, while Progressive-X~\cite{barath2019progressive} takes 32 ms.
+The runtime of establishing the dense 3D-2D correspondences by our network is 78 ms. RANSAC/PnP~\cite{lepetit2009epnp} takes only 1 ms to recover pose from the correspondences, while Progressive-X~\cite{barath2019progressive} takes 32 ms. {Under the same testing environment, ZebraPose~\cite{su2022zebrapose} requires 10ms for generating 3D-2D correspondences by CNN and around 350ms to estimate pose using Progressive-X. The overall running time of our method is greatly reduced, because we establish at most 512 candidate 3D-2D correspondences while ZebraPose outputs $128^2$ candidates in the worst case.}